ElevenZwei/srt-merge/README.md

 Srt-merge is a small node.js project in one hundred lines.
 It can merge two srt files into one with some optional options.
+It can shift one srt file at given time to match the video file.
 It can place one subtitle at the top of screen and another one at bottom that is very useful for language learners.

 # Usage